The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 - Click "OK" to assign this new macro to the button and close the "Assign Macro" dialog box.

-You can provide any button name as the argument provided to "CallImfe" procedure.
-To find out the name of a button, first switch your template into design mode, and then click the button, the name box on the left-side of the formula shows the button name.
+You can provide any button name as the argument provided to the "CallImfe" procedure.
+To find out the name of a button, first switch your template into design mode, and then click the button.
+The name box on the left side of the formula bar shows the button name.

 Format and Specification